vandzaxe/yii2-sortable-gridview/README.md

     // you can choose how the URL look like,
     // but it must match the one you put in the array of controller's action() 'sortUrl' => Url::to(['sortItem']),
+    // The starting number of the sort.
+Default sort starts at 0.
+    'startNumber' => 0,
+    // The incremental number of the sort.
+Default increment is 1.
+    'incrementalNumber' => 1,

     'columns' => [
         // Data Columns